dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

   sudo apt-get autoremove
   ```

-### Step 3: Install Deep Learning Streamer Pipeline Framework
+### Step 3: Install the Deep Learning Streamer Pipeline Framework

-> **NOTE:** This step will also install the required dependencies, including
+> **NOTE:** This step will also install the required dependencies, including the
-> OpenVINO™ Toolkit and GStreamer.
+> OpenVINO™ toolkit and GStreamer.

 ```bash
 sudo apt update